 Hello Graduate Student & Post-Doc Chemistry Education Researchers and Practitioners,

-Applications are currently being reviewed for the inaugural 2021 Chemistry Education Research and Practice Gordon Research Seminar (GRS) as well as the 2021 Chemistry Education Research and Practice Gordon Research Conference (GRC)!
-If you are interested in attending either conference, please read the information below.
+Applications are currently being reviewed for the inaugural 2023 Chemistry Education Research and Practice Gordon Research Seminar (GRS) as well as the 2023 Chemistry Education Research and Practice Gordon Research Conference (GRC)!
+If you are interested in attending either the seminar or conference, please read the information below and see the conference website here.
+PLEASE NOTE: Abstracts for oral presentations have a priority deadline of January 9, 2023.

 Seminar and Conference Descriptions

-While the formal deadline to apply to participate in either the GRS or GRC is June 12, 2021, both the GRS and GRC chairs will be working to coordinate application acceptances starting in late March.
+While the formal deadline to apply to participate in either the GRS or GRC is June 10, 2023, both the GRS and GRC chairs will be working to coordinate application acceptances starting in late January.
 Additionally, we are applying for funding to help defray participant costs of attending the GRS.
-Depending on the result of the funding application, we will start allocating funds for accepted participants in early May. *Please note: Under "Activities" in the application, please explain (in 1,020 characters or less) your research interests and stage in your career, as well as why you would like to attend the GRS and/or GRC.
+Depending on the result of the funding application, we will start allocating funds for accepted participants by early May.
+Please note: Under "Activities" in the application, please explain your research interests and stage in your career, as well as why you would like to attend the GRS and/or GRC.

 All GRS attendees and GRC conferees are expected to submit abstracts to present their research (typically during poster sessions).
 Graduate students and postdoctoral researchers are welcome to present the same poster at both the GRS and GRC.
 You can submit an application at any time and update your abstract at a later date.
 Unique to the GRS, however, is that speakers are chosen from submitted abstracts.
-To be considered for an oral presentation at the GRS, abstracts must be submitted by April 10, 2021.
+To be considered for an oral presentation at the GRS, complete abstracts must be submitted by January 9, 2023.
 All attendees accepted but not chosen for an oral presentation will participate in a poster session.

 If you know anyone that may be interested in these two conferences, please forward them this information.
 Thank you for helping us spread the word about these opportunities!